Linux249/visiexp-server/README.md

 node = {
     index: number,  // identifier
-    name: string,   // name of the picture,
-    color: string,  // bedder group? or groupname/id?
+    name: string,   // name of the picture, old    color: string,  // bedder group? or groupname/id? new    label: string,  // bedder group? or groupname/id?
     x: number,
     y: number
-    neighbours: [{target: number, value: number]}] // list of links to other nodes - target = index of neighbour node
+old    neighbours: [{target: number, value: number]}] // list of links to other nodes - target = index of neighbour node new    neighbours: [{index: number, strength: number]}] // list of links to other nodes - target = index of neighbour node }
-    size: ???
-}
 ```